kyletan1995/defenseAnalysis/README.md

 ### REVISED ATTEMPT.ipynb
 This is all the code and rough work for all analysis done during the "literature review + data description" phase of the project.
+This file shows the initial reading in and subsetting of the data.

 ### database.sqlite
 This is the raw database that this project is based on.
 Due to size limitation (~300 MBs) I cannot upload this.